 As coaches, how we look at our lives and work is a little different.
-We tend to have done more work on ourselves and generally devour hundreds of books or ebooks on the human mind and self-improvement.
+We tend to have done more work on ourselves and generally devour hundreds of life coaching books or ebooks on the human mind and self-improvement.

 Given all this, we also have certain things we believe about our clients, the work we do, and human potential in general.